 If you have signed an agreement with an agency, you can change the agent you work with from that agency during the selling process if you wish.

-Your agency agreement will contain information on how you or the salesperson can cancel it.
+Your agency agreement will contain information on how you or the agent can cancel it.
 If you do want to cancel your agency agreement, your lawyer can advise you on this.
-If the salesperson has already done work that helps to sell the property, you may still have to pay them a commission.
-If you sell to a person that the salesperson has introduced to the property, the salesperson is generally entitled to a commission.
+If the agent has already done work that helps to sell the property, you may still have to pay them a commission.
+If you sell to a person that the agent has introduced to the property, the agent is generally entitled to a commission.